 |Total Pay||R366,255 to R676,110|

 According to PayScale, perfusionists in the United States earn on a mean basis $94,000 at entry-level up to five years on the job.
 Those who attain five to ten years of experience have a mean salary of $105,000.
-At the ten to 20-year experience stage, the mean rises to $119,000, and those working beyond 20 years see pay of $125,000 on average.
+At the ten to 20-year experience stage, the mean rises to $119,000.
+Those working beyond 20 years see pay of $125,000 on average.

-SalaryExpert places the entry-level mean for Canadian perfursionists at C$93,000 and the senior-level average at C$167,400.
-In the United Kingdom, perfusionists with up to three years on the job make on average £51,065.
+SalaryExpert places the entry-level mean for Canadian perfusionist at C$93,000 and the senior-level average at C$167,400.
+In the United Kingdom, perfusionists with up to three years on the job make an average £51,065.
 With eight or more years, perfusionists can enjoy a mean pay of £91,917.

-The mean for Indian perfusionists with one to three years on the job registers at INR7,18,234, and increases to INR12,92,981 for those who attain eight or more years experience.
+The mean pay for Indian perfusionists with one to three years on the job registers at INR7,18,234.
+It increases to INR12,92,981 for those with eight or more years experience.
 South Africa’s perfusionists earn R366,255 at entry-level and R685,260 upon achieving senior-level status.

 In New Zealand, District Health Boards employ perfusionists and other health and medical workers.